-D. Persons with Mobility or Sensory Impairment
+C. Persons with Mobility or Sensory Impairment

 - When considering the evacuation of those with disabilities measures are often considered for those in wheelchairs but not those with sensory impairment and mobility impairment such as would be found with a pupil using crutches after sustaining a broken leg. - 2.
 The evacuation of any persons that cannot evacuate as easily and as fluidly as the general community will be covered by a Personal Emergency Evacuation Plan (PEEP), specifically drawn up for the individual concerned.
 It is recognised that for the plan to be realistic it must involve the individual and others that will be involved in the process.
 The following staff will be responsible for ensuring a suitable PEEP is in place for either pupils or staff that have specific needs: - a.
 Pupils = The Deputy Head (Pastoral); - b.
-Staff = The Administration Manager. - Formal consideration for the potential of disabled persons who might attend events at the School must be applied by the organiser of any event or activity during the risk assessment process.
-Technical advice and training on the process of evacuation and resource such as Evac Chairs must be considered. - 4.
-It is important to remember that not all people who have disabilities are wheelchair bound.
+Staff = The Administration Manager. - 3.
+Formal consideration for the potential of disabled persons who might attend events at the School must be applied by the organiser of any event or activity during the risk assessment process.

+Technical advice and training on the process of evacuation and resource such as Evac Chairs must be considered.

+- 4. It is important to remember that not all people who have disabilities are wheelchair bound.
 People with sensory or mobility impairment might just need some additional time and the support of a recognised and appointed 'Buddy' to achieve a safe evacuation.
-This methodology still constitutes a PEEP and should be properly documented.

-- 5. On arrival visitors that may need assistance should be asked to identify any special requirements in the case of an emergency evacuation.
+This methodology still constitutes a PEEP and should be properly documented. - 5.
+On arrival visitors that may need assistance should be asked to identify any special requirements in the case of an emergency evacuation.
 The person hosting the visitor must ensure the visitor's safety in the event of an emergency evacuation. - 6.
 Wherever possible (i.e. when on ground floors) all persons, including wheelchair users, should make their own way out of the building by utilising the fire escape routes.
 Whenever the route is blocked or the person is above ground floor, wheelchair users must be either assisted by an appointed "buddy" or other third party. - 7.
 When evacuating the upper floors of the buildings, any person unable to leave without assistance should wait for assistance in the refuge areas. - 8.
 The use of the term "Refuge" is intended to mean a place where people can safely wait for a period of time whilst the evacuation process is being undertaken. - 9.
 A "Refuge" is not a place to leave people for the duration of the alarm, but it has been selected for its additional protection from fire, meaning that it will remain a safe place to wait such as in the lobby of a protected stairwell.
 Lifts must not be used during an emergency evacuation

-E. Fire Fighting Equipment
+D. Fire Fighting Equipment

 - 1. The priority for all staff is the safe evacuation of all persons on site.
 Staff should not attempt to use firefighting equipment if it would impact and delay the efficient evacuation of occupied buildings. - 2.
 Firefighting equipment has been strategically located across the site and consists of the following items: Water, CO2 and Foam Extinguishers and Fire Blankets. - 3.
 It is important that only staff who have been given training and feel confident to operate such equipment attempt to extinguish any fire. - 4.
 Extinguishing fire is dangerous and, whilst there are numerous variables that will affect how the fire behaves, if the fire is any bigger than the dimension of a small office chair, it should be left alone and the area evacuated.
-If possible close doors to contain the fire and stop it spreading to other areas. - 5.
-If a small fire has been successfully extinguished, the fire service must still be called.
-When you request their attendance explain that the fire has been extinguished but you request they attend to ensure that the situation is safe.
+If possible close doors to contain the fire and stop it spreading to other areas.